celasa/biomass_thesis/README.md

 Two sampling modes are supported:

-- `PHPP` — two-dimensional sampling of substrate and oxygen uptake.
+- `PHPP` — two-dimensional sampling of substrate and oxygen uptake across the phenotype phaseplane (PhPP sampling).
-- `LO` — one-dimensional sampling of substrate uptake.
+- `LO` — one-dimensional sampling of substrate uptake across the line of optimality (LO sampling).

 ### 1. Generate a sample space